YYGIRL/cgm-in-the-cloud-pebble-wf/README.md

 Displays name of person or Insulin On Board of pump Displays time and data
 Configuration file included
-Works on pebble and pebble time
+Works on pebble and pebble time watches